refinedev/refine/documentation/docs/guides-concepts/tables/index.md

 ## Basic Usage

-The usage of the `useTable` hooks may slightly differ between libraries, the core functionality is provided by the [`@refinedev/core`'s `useTable`][use-table-core] hook and functionality remains consistent in all implementations.
-Refine's core has the `useTable` hook which is the foundation of all the other `useTable` implementations.
+The usage of the `useTable` hooks may slightly differ between UI libraries, however, the core functionality of `useTable` hook in [`@refinedev/core`][use-table-core] stays consistent in all implementations.
+The `useTable` hook in Refine's core is the foundation of all the other `useTable` implementations.

 To learn more about the usage and see `useTable` in action, check out the reference pages for each library: